fpv-wtf/msp-osd/README.md

 This added feature requires a Betaflight font that includes the extra colour elements.
 The extra colour elements are for green, amber and red indicators and respectively reside in additional font pages.
 This means that to support the extra 3 colours, a 4 page font file is required.

-MSP-OSD 0.12+ now supports this feature and includes the required 4 page coloured font for Betaflight by default.
+MSP-OSD 0.12+ now supports this feature and includes the required 4 page coloured font for Betaflight bundled by default.
 A Betaflight CLI command is needed to take advantage of the this feature:

 `set displayport_msp_fonts = 0,1,2,3`

 This tells Betaflight to use a specific [colour] page when displaying the warning.

 ##### *Important*